oneapi-src/oneDNN/source/programming_model.rst

 kind, attribute, and input and output logical tensors.
 OPs are added to a graph.
 Both OP and logical tensor contains a unique ID, so that the graph knows how to connect a producer OP to a consumer OP through a logical tensor.
 The graph constructed is immutable.
-The sole purpose of the graph is to partition the graph.
+The purpose of creating the graph object is to get partitions.
+After partitions are created, the graph object is not useful anymore.
 Once users get partitions, users should not add OP to the graph.
 The order of OPs being added to the graph is considered as the order of OP being executed.